cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 ===================================================

 This chapter is a guide to help you get started with CDAP.
-At the end of this topic you will have the CDAP SDK up and running in your development environment, you will have built, deployed, run, and interacted with a sample application.
+At the end of this topic you will have the CDAP SDK up and running in your development environment, and you will have built, deployed, run, and interacted with a sample application.

 Introduction to the CDAP SDK
 ============================

 The CDAP Software Developers Kit (SDK) is all you need to develop CDAP applications in your development environment (for example, your laptop or work station).
-It includes
+It includes:

 - A Standalone CDAP that can run on a single machine in a single JVM.
 It provides all of the CDAP APIs without requiring a Hadoop cluster, using alternative, fully functional